 • thrombocytopenia;

-• kidney disease;
+• kidney diseases;

-• ulcers of the stomach and duodenum.
+• ulcer of the stomach and duodenum.

 When and where to collect medicinal raw materials

-When chestnuts bloom
+When do chestnuts bloom?

-Rules for harvesting flowers
+Rules for preparing flowers

-• when the flowers become brittle and begin to crumble, they are transferred to a paper bag and stored in a dark place at a temperature of 18-22 ° C.
+• when the flowers become brittle and begin to crumble, they are transferred to a paper bag and stored in a dark place at a temperature of 18-22 °C.

-• strengthen immunity;
+• strengthen the immune system;

 • increase the body's resistance to viruses, bacteria and infections;